neocoretechs/RockSack/README.md

 * Basic annotation tooling for RockSack to generate the necessary fields and methods for
 * storage and retrieval under the java.lang.Comparable interface as used throughout the language.
 * The ordering of the keys is defined here as by the annotation order field: j,i, and l.
 We
-* demonstrate method and field access and generate compareTo method and Serializable interface
+* demonstrate method and field access and generate compareTo method and Externalizable interface
-* implementation with serialVersionUID.
+* implementation with SerialUID.
 We also show how to wrap a custom object to give Comparable
 * functionality to any class.
 No modifications will affect the operation of the original class.
 * The original class will be backed up as TestTooling1.bak before modification.
+* {@link CompareAndSerialize} annotation to designate the class as toolable.
+The {@link ComparisonOrderField} and
+* {@link ComparisonOrderMethod}. {@link com.neocoretechs.rocksack.ClassTool}
 */
 @CompareAndSerialize
-public class TestTooling1 implements java.io.Serializable,java.lang.Comparable{
+public class TestTooling1 implements java.io.Externalizable,java.lang.Comparable{
-	private static final long serialVersionUID = 1793651491005864392L;
+	private static final long serialVersionUID = 1L;
 	@ComparisonOrderField(order=2)
 	private int i;
 	@ComparisonOrderField(order=1)